Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Simulations in a richer economic model

-A plot of the median lifetime-mean replacement ratio for each generation is given in Figure \ref{fig:medianLifetimeMeans}, together with a plot of the mean lifetime-mean replacement ratio.
-The replacement ratio is calculated in proportion to the number of years invested.
-Assuming that investors are risk-averse, the median lifetime-mean replacement ratio seems a better measure of the quality of a pension.
-Using the median lifetime-mean as a metric, in the single-employer scheme, the earliest generations receive a proportionately better pension than those in the steady state and the final generations receive a worse pension.
-The multi-employer scheme works in a manner which is closer to being actuarially fair: the earliest generations receive a proportionately lower pension as their investments have not had time to grow; the latest generations receive a proportionately larger pension as all their payments were made early in employment before the scheme was closed in year 100.
+Using the median lifetime-mean as a metric in the flat-accrual scheme, the earliest generations receive a proportionately better pension than those when the scheme is fully mature, and the final generations receive a worse pension.
+The dynamic-accrual scheme works in a manner which is closer to being actuarially fair: the earliest generations receive a proportionately lower pension as their investments have not had time to grow; the latest generations receive a proportionately larger pension as all their payments were made early in their employment before the scheme was closed in year 100.
+One can see the behaviour of the dynamic-accrual scheme is similar to that of the pooled annuity fund and the DC+annuity scheme, both of which are actuarially fair.

+When the scheme is fully mature, the dynamic-accrual CDC scheme gives a higher median lifetime-mean replacement ratio than the flat-accrual scheme.
+This can be attributed to the drag effect discussed in Section \ref{sec:infiniteHorizon}.

+The age-based accrual scheme is intended to approximately replicate the level of cross-subsidies seen in a DB scheme.
+The first generation receive a lower median lifetime-mean replacement ratio than those in the steady state of the scheme, but this will be compensated for by the fact that their pension income is less risky.
+As a result of reducing the cross-subsidies, the drag effect is reduced.
+This confirms the intuition that it is overpaying the earliest generations that causes comparative underperformance of flat-accrual CDC.

+The statistically-calibrated scheme contains slightly less intergenerational cross-subsidy than the standard dynamic-accrual scheme and this results in slightly better performance in the steady state of the scheme.

-As a simple numerical comparison, we give the median lifetime-mean replacement ratio for the 60-th generation.
-This is 32.6\% for the single-employer CDC scheme, 42.6\% for the multi-employer CDC scheme, 26.3\% for the DC scheme followed by annuitization, and 33.0\% for the pooled annuity fund.
-By this metric, the single-employer scheme outperformed DC and annuity by a factor of 23\%.
-The comparable result assuming a constant economic model is 12\% and is shown as Scenario A in Table \ref{table:constantModels}.
+As a simple numerical comparison, we give the median lifetime-mean replacement ratio for the 60th generation.
+This is 32.6\% for the flat-accrual CDC scheme, 42.6\% for the dynamic-accrual CDC scheme, 26.3\% for the DC-plus-annuity scheme, and 33.0\% for the pooled annuity fund.
+By this metric, the flat-accrual scheme outperformed DC and annuity by a factor of 23\%.